AI

 The human side of AI adoption

 Create safe experimentation spaces.
 Let teams test AI tools without the pressure of immediate productivity gains.
-Behavioral research on AI adoption shows that perceived usefulness is the strongest predictor of willingness to use AI systems.
+Empirical research on AI adoption shows that perceived usefulness is the strongest predictor of willingness to use AI systems.
 People need to experience value firsthand, not hear about it in presentations.

 A practical change framework

-Start with awareness.
+Start with real awareness.
 Not the corporate announcement kind.
 Real awareness means people understand specifically how AI will change their daily work.
 Not in six months.
 Starting next week.
 Change management research shows that successful change requires both awareness of the need and desire to participate.
-You cannot mandate desire.
+You can’t mandate desire.
 You can create conditions that make participation rational.

 Create learning by doing.
 Only 6 percent of workers feel very comfortable using AI in their roles according to Gallup research.
 That comfort comes from doing, not watching.
 Instead of training sessions about AI, create projects where people use AI to solve actual business problems they care about.
 Small projects.
 Low stakes.
 Real learning.